 Click here for a complete list of previous MGM Graduate Student Distinguished Alumnus Seminar speakers.

-The Department of Molecular Genetics and Microbiology will host the Thirty-Seventh Annual Jim McGinnis Memorial Lecture on March 26, 2015.
-This year’s speaker is Arturo Casadevall, MD, PhD.
+The Department of Molecular Genetics and Microbiology will host the forty-second year of the Annual Jim McGinnis Memorial Lecture on April 15, 2020.
+This year’s speaker will be Dr. Yasmine Belkaid, Ph.D.

-Since its inception, the McGinnis lecture program has brought 36 exemplary speakers to campus, including four Nobel laureates (J. Michael Bishop, David Baltimore, Phil Sharp, and Elizabeth Blackburn), and twenty-seven members of the National Academy of Sciences, including leading investigators in the areas of virology, microbial pathogenesis and physiology, molecular biology, immunology, and RNA biology.
+Since its inception, the McGinnis lecture program has featured forty-one exemplary speakers, including five Nobel laureates (J. Michael Bishop, David Baltimore, Phil Sharp, Elizabeth Blackburn, and Peter Doherty), twelve Lasker Award recipients (Philip Leder, Leroy Hood, Bruce Alberts, Michael Bishop, Peter Doherty, Phillip Sharp, Ron Evans, Elizabeth Blackburn, James Darnell, Anthony Fauci, Maurice Hilleman, and Stephen Elledge), ten recipients of the National Medal of Science (Leroy, Hood, Bruce Alberts, Michael Bishop, David Baltimore, Phillip Sharp, Robert Weinberg, James Darnell, Anthony Fauci, Maurice Hilleman, and Lucy Shapiro), and thirty-six members of the National Academy of Sciences, including leading investigators in the areas of molecular biology, virology, microbial pathogenesis and physiology, genetics, immunology, vaccines, and RNA biology.

 Click here for a complete list of previous McGinnis Memorial Lecture speakers.

 McGinnis Student Chairs: Bianca Lupan and Jeff Letourneau

 The Jim McGinnis Memorial Lecture is organized by a student committee in conjunction with: